chem-274-A-master/final-project/instructions.md

    of two atoms.
 This will compute the number of walks of the given length between the two atoms.
 * The class will have a method `degrees` which will return an Eigen vector of degrees for the whole molecule.
+* Write a `README.md` file containing a reflection of the choices you made designing your class.
+Include decisions about `const`, passing and returning by reference or value, and how/when data is stored.

 **Hints:** Using Eigen is encouraged.
 Think about the data type you are storing in the matrices/vectors.
 Consult the [Eigen documentation](https://eigen.tuxfamily.org/index.php?title=Main_Page)